Ebialc/Automatic-File-Sorter/README.md

 Customization

 If you need to add or modify categories, you can do so by editing the categories dictionary in the script.
-For example, you can add a new category for exe files by adding the following line:
+For example, you can add a new category for iso files by adding the following line:

 python

-categories['powerpoints'] = ['pptx']
+categories['iso_files'] = ['iso']

 Scheduling the Script